-Discovering the golden treasure that is local honey is like finding nature’s sweetest secret.
+Discovering the golden treasure of local honey is like finding nature’s sweetest secret.
 Not only does it taste incredible, but it’s also a wonderful way to support your local ecosystem and beekeepers.
 Plus, some even say it could have health benefits!

 Why Buying Local Honey Is Important